March 31st, 2024 | Schools & Faculty

 Less than three miles from Dr. Martin Luther King, Jr.'s birth home in Atlanta, Georgia, and the church where he delivered his first sermon at the age of only 18 sits a school proudly carrying on his legacy of equality and opportunity.

-Founded in 2015, Arete partner school Peace Preparatory Academy is dedicated to educating the whole child, supporting entire families, and affecting lasting positive change by fostering a high-quality, faith-centered learning environment in the heart of the English Avenue community.
+Founded in 2015, Arete partner school Peace Preparatory Academy is dedicated to educating the whole child, supporting entire families, and effecting lasting positive change by fostering a high-quality, faith-centered learning environment in the heart of the English Avenue community.

 For Rue Gunter, working at Peace Prep is more than a job—it's realizing her calling.
 She plays a pivotal role at Peace Prep in helping build a more just, peaceful, and beautiful world.
 It's where she is known to her neighbors, participates fully in the local community, and is committed to loving those around her.